Post-punk

-Post-punk (originally called new musick) is a broad genre of rock music that emerged in the late 1970s in the wake of punk rock.
-Post-punk musicians departed from punk's traditional elements and raw simplicity, instead adopting a broader, more experimental approach that encompassed a variety of avant-garde sensibilities and non-rock influences.
-Inspired by punk's energy and DIY ethic but determined to break from rock cliches, artists experimented with styles like funk, electronic music, jazz, and dance music; the production techniques of dub and disco; and ideas from art and politics, including critical theory, modernist art, cinema and literature.
-These communities produced independent record labels, visual art, multimedia performances and fanzines.
+Post-punk is a subgenre and era of rock music that emerged in late 1977 in the wake of punk rock.
+The concept was originally outlined by Jon Savage in his "New Musick" editorial for Sounds magazine in November 1977.
+The term has been noted for lacking a universally agreed-upon definition.
+Post-punk musicians departed from punk's fundamental elements and raw simplicity, adopting instead a broader, more experimental approach that incorporated a variety of avant-garde sensibilities and non-rock influences.
+Inspired by punk's energy and DIY ethic but determined to move beyond rock clichés, artists drew influence from German krautrock and experimented with styles such as funk, electronic music, jazz, and dance music; the production techniques of dub and disco; and ideas from modernist art, cinema, literature, and politics.
+They also established independent record labels, created visual art, staged multimedia performances, and produced fanzines.
+Among the early post-punk bands, only Siouxsie and the Banshees and Public Image Ltd. achieved commercial success in 1978, with debut singles reaching the top ten of the UK Chart.

-The early post-punk vanguard was represented by groups including Siouxsie and the Banshees, Wire, Public Image Ltd, the Pop Group, Cabaret Voltaire, Magazine, Pere Ubu, Joy Division, Talking Heads, Devo, Gang of Four, the Slits, the Cure, and the Fall.
-The movement was closely related to the development of ancillary genres such as gothic rock, neo-psychedelia, no wave, and industrial music.
-By the mid-1980s, post-punk had dissipated, but it provided a foundation for the New Pop movement and the later alternative and independent genres.